-Besides the investments detailed above, Dalriada understands no further investments were made.
+Besides the investment detailed above, Dalriada understands no further investments were made.
 As such, in Dalriada's view, there has never been an appropriate default investment arrangement.
+The previous trustee made investment decisions without seeking appropriate investment advice.

 There is no life-styling option available.